The Night Manager (British TV series): Broadcast

 The first episode of The Night Manager was broadcast on 21 February 2016 on BBC One in the United Kingdom.
-AMC Spain broadcast the series on 24 February 2016 in Spain.
-TV3 in New Zealand broadcast the series on 28 February 2016.
+AMC Spain broadcast the series on 24 February 2016 in Spain, while TV3 in New Zealand broadcast the series on 28 February 2016.
 In the United States, the show premiered on 19 April 2016 on AMC.
-The serial aired in Australia on BBC First on 20 March 2016.
-The serial aired in Saudi Arabia on AMC starting on 6 June 2016.
-In Finland the serial premiered 22 June 2016 on MTV3.
-In Sweden the serial first aired on 22 August 2016 on TV4, split up into eight episodes not the original release of six episodes.
-In Germany the serial started airing on 29 August 2016 on ZDF.
+Season 1 aired in Australia on BBC First on 20 March 2016.
+In Finland it premiered on 22 June 2016 on MTV3.
+In Sweden, it first aired on 22 August 2016 on TV4, split up into eight episodes rather than the original release of six episodes.
+In Germany it started airing on 29 August 2016 on ZDF.
 The series was broadcast on Raidió Teilifís Éireann in Ireland on 29 August 2016.
 On 24 February 2017, The Night Manager started to air in the Netherlands on public broadcaster NPO 1, being broadcast by AVROTROS.

-The series was broadcast by BBC Persian from 15 February 2018 in Iran, Afghanistan and Tajikistan.
+Series 2 began broadcasting on BBC One and BBC iPlayer in the UK on 1 January 2026.
+Outside the UK, the series was broadcast on Prime Video, with three episodes released on 11 January, and new episodes released weekly every Sunday, leading up to the season finale on 1 February.